GimelStudio/Gimel-Studio/README.md

 *Still in BETA stage, but can be considered stable enough for light production work.*

 # News

 See the <a href="https://correctsyntax.com/blog/">Correct Syntax blog</a> for news and updates on releases.
-Documentation for the latest API is a bit behind.
-To help out with latest development and/or documentation, contact me at <correctsyntax@yahoo.com> or submit a Pull Request.
+To help out with latest development and/or documentation, contact me at <correctsyntax@yahoo.com> or submit a Github Pull Request.
 Thanks!

-**IMPORTANT: Old files from versions prior to v0.4.0 (currently this dev version) cannot be opened in this and future versions.**
+**IMPORTANT: Old project files created in versions prior to v0.4.0 cannot be opened in version v0.4.0 and onward due to major changes in the Gimel Studio project file system.**

 # Development